top of page

 Chronic Fatigue With 'Normal Bloods': 10 Things Your GP Couldn't Check in a 10-Minute Slot

 "Everything came back normal."
-It's the phrase that brings both relief and frustration in equal measure when you're exhausted, struggling to function, and certain that something is wrong.
-You've done the blood tests, answered the questions, and still, you're no closer to understanding why you can barely get through the day.
-Here's what I need you to understand first: normal blood tests are genuinely good news.
-They've ruled out some important things.
-But they're also a starti
+It's a phrase that brings both relief and frustration.
+You might feel exhausted, struggling to function, and certain that something is wrong.
+You've done the blood tests, answered the questions, and yet, you're no closer to understanding why you can barely get through the day.
+Understanding Normal Blood Test Results Here's what I want you to understand first: normal blood tests are genuinely good news.
+They've ruled out some important issues.
+Ho

 Dr Hassan Paraiso